A Gameboy style case for the Teensyboy Pro

-Additionally, on this version, there are square holes on either side to allow the LED's on the board to be seen and monitored.
-To complete this build, you'll need to print the LED Tubes in the translucent fine detail plastic
+Additionally, on this version, there are 'windows' on the sides to allow the LED's on the board to be seen and monitored.
+It's not as clean a look as Version 2.0

 The bottom shell has four extruded rings on the corners for rubber pads to be inserted (3.5mm diameter).
 These are the ones